gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 alone.
 Consistency keeps the code maintainable and helps to keep up high quality.

-When i start working in a new team on a existing codebase, the first thing i do is checking the codebase regarding consistency.
+When I start working in a new team on a existing codebase, the first thing I do is checking the codebase regarding consistency.
 Is the formatting always the same?
 Is immutability preferred?
 Are threads or asynchronous programming with callbacks used?
 Or promises?
 Or *async-await*?
-Can i see re-emergent patterns?
+Can I see re-emergent patterns?
 Are class, function and variable names consistent?
 Is Domain Driven Design used?

 The main point is that consistency should be apparent across the whole